ivanobruno/JavaScript-Counter-Project/README.md

 * No license

 ## Contact_Information
-You can contact me at: ivanobruno2@gmail.com or on LinkedIn: @luigilesca
+You can contact me at: ivanobruno2@gmail.com or on LinkedIn: @IvanoBruno